 - Elder abuse can lead to serious physical injuries and long-term psychological consequences.

-- The global population of people aged 60 years and older will more than double, from 900 million in 2015 to about 2 billion in 2050.
+- Experts predict that elder abuse will increase as countries populations’ rapidly age.
+The global population of people aged 60 years and older will more than double, from 900 million in 2015 to about 2 billion in 2050.

 Why Are Long-Term Care Facility Residents Less Likely to Speak Out About the Abuse?